vincefn/pyvkfft/README.rst

 - single and double precision for all transforms (double precision requires device support)
 - 1D, 2D and 3D transforms.
 - array can be larger than the FFT dimensions (batch transforms).
-- arbitrary array size, using Bluestein algorithm for prime numbers>13
+- arbitrary array size, using Bluestein algorithm for prime numbers>13 (note that in this case the performance can be significantly lower, up to ~4x, depending on the transform size, see example performance plot below)
 - transform along a given list of axes - this requires that after collapsing non-transformed axes, the last transformed axis is at most along the 3rd dimension, e.g. the following axes are allowed: (-2,-3), (-1,-3), (-1,-4), (-4,-5),...